-Singapore puts a heavy "sin tax" on alcoholic beverages, making a night out on the town a really costly experience.
+Singapore puts a heavy 'sin tax' on alcoholic beverages, making a night out on the town a costly experience.
 The nicer clubs and bars sell drinks at a premium.

 Healthcare in Singapore

-Quality healthcare in Singapore is affordable, compared to a place like the United States, whether one has insurance or not.
+Quality healthcare in Singapore is affordable, whether one has insurance or not.
 Even if one does not have access to the city-state's socialised healthcare system, healthcare in Singapore is still reasonably priced as long as expats are insured.

 + PRO: Lots of doctors and facilities to choose from

 There are a number of private hospitals, public hospitals and outpatient clinics throughout the island to choose from.
-Along with these facilities, there are also private medical practitioner clinics.
 Those who have insurance can contact their provider for a list of recommended doctors and clinics.

 Education in Singapore